xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

      - debug        : build with debug support
      - dev          : build with development and debug support
      - script       : compiles only main_script for compilation of external scripts or other test code
-     - nc           : new cache (experimental)
+     - nc           : jac cache (experimental and required for MIPS cores)

-Please refer to the nmake file for what compiler options are advicedc for which built.
+Please refer to the nmake file for what compiler options are needed for which built.
-Note that mipsle/linux for OpwenWRT seems broken when some compiler flags are used.
+Note that compiling for mipsle/linux for OpwenWRT can be broken when some compiler flags are used.

-**7.3 Development modes**
+**7.3 Development mode**
+The following server runtime options are available for a development build:

     -debug                  : enable debug mode
-    -dev                    : development mode
-    -stress                 : number of stress cycles (overrides dev) -echo                   : server enables echo mode (0: off, 1: raw with not processing, 2: gate values, 3: space values) -la                     : not available
+    -dev                    : development mode (runs using simulated sensors as specified in the main() method) -stress                 : enables stress mode and set the number of stress cycles (overrides -dev) -echo                   : echo mode (0: off, 1: raw sensor traces, 2: gate computed values, 3: space computed values)

 **7.4 Feature Roadmap**
 - Check compatibility with go 1.6
-- Add database management tools
+- Phase out usage of bbolt
-- API for custom reports in excel/CVS format to be sent per email
+- API for custom reports in excel/CVS format
-- Add option for export format (' or ")
+- Add option for JSON export using both ' and " formats

-**7.5 Development TODOs**
-- Remove bboltDB from all builts
-- Support variable sensor response instead of only 1,-1,255